 - Untick the blue checkmark to its left.

 - Tick the checkmark to its left to select it.

 - Tap Done at the top right when done.

 How to search for reminders

 When you open the Reminders app, there is a search bar at the top.
 Type the reminder name to look for it.
-When you tap on a reminder, you will also see the info button (i).
-Tap on it to make changes.
+Also, when you select a reminder, tap the (i) icon to make changes.

-- Launch the Reminders app and tap on the desired list.
+- Launch the Reminders app and tap the desired list.

-- Tap on the More button and then tap on Share List.
+- Tap the More button → Share List.

 - Now, use the desired app (like Messages, Email, Slack, WhatsApp, etc.) to send one or multiple people the invitation.

-- Once they accept, they can view the reminders, add, delete, or mark them as completed.
+- Once they accept, they can view, add, delete, or mark reminders as completed.